 No Balance Transfer Fee.
 While most issuers shy away from no-fee balance transfer offers, Chase bucks the trend by continuing to offer a $0 introductory balance transfer fee for its Chase Slate® card for several years now.
 For that reason, it’s hard to beat Chase Slate®'s zero-percent introductory offer.

-This card features an attractive 0% introductory rate on balance transfers and purchases for 15 months.
-As an introductory offer transfer your higher rate balances during the first 60 days your account is open you will pay no balance transfer fee.
-There is no annual fee.
-Chase also endorses zero liability policy that protects the consumer from unauthorized credit purchases made on their card.*
+The introductory offer features an attractive zero-percent introductory rate on balance transfers and purchases for 15 months.
+As an introductory offer, transfer your higher-rate balances during the first 60 days your account is open you will pay no balance transfer fee.
+After the first 60 days your account is open, the fee for future balance transfers is 3 percent of the amount transferred, with a minimum of $5.